Phil Flanagan: Biography

+Flanagan was co-opted to Fermanagh District Council in 2009, representing the Erne West District.
+He was re-elected to the Council at the 2011 election, this time for the Erne North District.

+He was also elected to the Northern Ireland Assembly in the Assembly election held that same day, representing Fermanagh and South Tyrone.

+Flanagan later resigned from his council seat in August 2011, in line with Sinn Féin party policy on dual mandates, and was subsequently replaced on the council by Stephen Huggett.

 In references to the Seán Quinn case, Flanagan stated that, "It is not up to the media, to politicians or to anyone else to determine the outcome of this case.
 That decision needs to be made by a judge and the sooner that happens and a clear outcome is decided, the better it will be for all concerned."

-In December 2015 it was announced that Mr Flanagan would not run in the May 2016 Assembly elections when he failed to gain the necessary support from delegates at a Fermanagh South Tyrone constituency selection convention.
+In December 2015 it was announced that Flanagan would not run in the May 2016 Assembly election, when he failed to gain the necessary support from delegates at a Fermanagh South Tyrone constituency selection convention.
 In January 2016, at a re-convened selection convention, he was put back on the party ticket at the expense of Michelle Gildernew.
 In February 2016 Sinn Féin decided to run an extra candidate in Fermanagh South Tyrone and the extremely popular Gildernew was added back on to party ticket.

-During the Assembly election on 5 May 2016 Mr Flanagan polled 3,449 first preference votes, lost his seat and was the first Sinn Féin candidate to be eliminated from the count.
+During the Assembly election on 5 May 2016, Flanagan polled 3,449 first preference votes, lost his seat and was the first Sinn Féin candidate to be eliminated from the count.

-After stepping away from politics after losing his MLA seat in 2016 Mr Flanagan became the Vice Chair of the County Fermanagh GAA Board in December 2016.
+After stepping away from politics, following his electoral defeat in 2016, Flanagan became the Vice Chair of the County Fermanagh GAA Board in December 2016.
 In June 2018 Mr Flanagan was awarded over five thousand pounds in damages when he was discriminated against by Citizens Advice on grounds of his political opinion.